How to Get a Medical Marijuana Card in California

 01

-The first step to getting a California medical marijuana card is to schedule a consultation with a state-licensed physician.
-MMJCardOnline can put you in touch with a physician quickly so you can get certified for medical marijuana use in California.
+The first step to getting your California medical marijuana card is to register with MMJCardOnline.
+By simply filling out the submission form above, we can put you in touch with a physician in minutes to complete the telemedicine consultation.

 02